weaveworks/weave/weavedns/README.md

 ### Adding containers to DNS

-If DNS is started after you've attached a container to the weave network, or you want to give it a name *other* than that given as its hostname, you can register it using the HTTP API:
+If DNS is started after you've attached a container to the weave network, or you want to give the container a name in DNS *other* than its hostname, you can register it using the HTTP API:

 ```bash
 $ docker start $shell2